-Rome, 2000 years ago, was the capital of an empire.
-It was a republic with elections, a Senate, and a sophisticated political processes.
-Marcus Cicero is considered one of Rome's greatest orators and provided counsel to leaders in government, including Julius Caesar.
+Two thousand years ago, Rome was the capital of an empire.
+It was a republic with elections, a Senate, and sophisticated political processes.
+Marcus Cicero is considered one of Rome's greatest orators and provided counsel to government leaders, including Julius Caesar.
 There was a power struggle between the two ambitious men, Julius Caesar and Marcus Cicero, that led to the collapse of republican government and eventual dictatorship.
 Listen to learn more about Cicero and how the fall of Rome relates to politics today.

 Story Length: 6:04

 Socrative users can import these questions using the following code: SOC-1234

 Language Identification Organizer